arista-netdevops-community/ipspace-webinar-september15-2020/README.md

 ## Lab Topology

-The Lab topology consists of two L3 leaf and spine EVPN fabric, DC1 and DC2, deployed on vEOS-LAB.
+The Lab topology consists of two L3 leaf and spine EVPN fabrics, DC1 and DC2, deployed on vEOS-LAB.

 ![Lab Topology](medias/topology.gif)